Tailscale Operator

 ### Install with the Secret pre-created

-In this method, the `tailscale` namespace is pre-created, and the Kubernetes Secret `operator-oauth` is populated with the credentials that the `tailscale-operator` expects and consumes.
+In this method, the `tailscale` namespace is pre-created, and the Kubernetes Secret `operator-oauth` is populated with the credentials that the `tailscale-operator` requires.
+Use this approach when you prefer to manage the OAuth Secret separately from the Helm release, for example when another workflow or sealed-secrets tool creates the Secret.

 First, create the `tailscale` namespace.